acquitelol/rosiecord/README.md

 #### [Flowercord](https://github.com/acquitelol/rosiecord/tree/master/Flowercord_Patcher) is an optional tweak injected into the Rosiecord IPA

 #### It adds chat bubbles to messages and makes profile pictures in the chat area square.
-The following is a screenshot showing this:
+The following is a screenshot showing this

 <img width="350" alt="Default with Flowercord" src="Rosiecord_Mocks/Default_Flowercord.png">